jscutlery/semver/README.md

 }
 ```

-See the [conventional-commits-parse](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#options) specification for available
+See the [conventional-commits-parse](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#options) specification for available configuration options.
-configuration options.

 #### Version calculation

 This package is **tag-based**, which means it never reads the `package.json` to retrieve the current version.
 Instead, it looks for a tag matching the `--tagPrefix` (i.e `demo-x.y.z`).
 Then, if no tag is found it fallbacks to `0.0.0`, and calculates the initial version based on all changes since the first commit.
 In the other case, if there are matching tags, it retrieves the last one and calculates the new version from it.

-To detect a new version this package looks into the commit history and checks if any source files changed since the last version.

 > [!IMPORTANT]
+> To detect a new version this package looks into the commit history and checks if any source files changed since the last version.
+Note that merge commits are ignored by the tool when calculating next version to bump.

-> Major zero version `0.x.y` is for initial development.
+Major zero version `0.x.y` is for initial development.
 Anything may change at any time so the consumer won't get any new minor version using the caret or tilde compatibility range, for instance version `0.3.1` won't be resolved if the consumer wants `^0.2.0`.

-> [!NOTE]
-> Merge commits are ignored by the tool when calculating next version to bump.

 #### Specify the level of change